-Finally, institutional policy does not permit the use of outside counsel to represent the University unless the attorney has been appointed Special Assistant Attorney General.
-Only one immigration law firm has been appointed to represent the campus in immigration matters: In order to use law firm(s) for a University application, it is necessary to first obtain permission from the ISSS unit.
+Finally, the institutional policy does not permit the use of outside counsel to represent the University unless the attorney has been appointed Special Assistant Attorney General.
+Only one immigration law firm has been appointed to represent the campus in immigration matters: In order to use law firm(s) for a University application, it is necessary to first obtain permission from the ISSS unit

-In order to start the process of discussing the various routes to permanent residence, the employing unit should submit an official request to ISSS through the following documentation below, and make sure to review the information on Partnering with ISSS to Apply for Legal Permanent Residency:
+In order to start the process of discussing the various routes to permanent residence, the employing unit should submit an official request to ISSS through the following documentation below, and make sure to review the information on Partnering with ISSS to apply for Legal Permanent Residency: